fordfrog/xml2csv/README.md

         Path to the input XML file.
     --output <file>
         Path to the output CSV file.
 Output file content is always in UTF-8 encoding.

+    Filtering rows:

+    --filter-column <name>
+        Column on which the filter should be applied.
+You can filter the rows even on columns that are not part of the output.
+    ..filter.values <file>
+        Path to file containing values that the filter should use.
+Empty rows are added to the values too.
+    --filter-exclude
+        Excludes all rows where the column value matches one of the specified values.
+    --filter-include
+        Includes all rows where the column value matches one of the specified values.
+        This is the default behavior if --filter-exclude|--filter-include is not specified.

 ## To do